 The lowest amount of magnesium is in Strawberries, frozen, sweetened, whole which in 100g contains 6 mg of magnesium.
 This gives as percentage of the recommended daily allowance 2 % of the RDA.
 For this 100g serving the amount of Calories is 78 kcal, the amount of Protein is 0.52 g, the amount of Fat is 0.14 g, the amount of Carbohydrate is 21 g.

 The difference between the highest and lowest values gives a magnesium range of 7 mg per 100g.
 The range for the other nutrients are as follows; 46 kcal for Calories, 0.15 g for Protein, 0.16 g for Fat, 0 g for Carbohydrate.

 Please remember that the above gives an accurate value in 100g for high magnesium foods in your diet.
 For example 100g of Strawberries, raw contains 13 mg of magnesium.
 However, there are other factors to consider when you are assessing your nutritional requirements.
 You should also take into account portion sizes when you are considering the magnesium nutritional content.

 The food with the highest magnesium content per typical serving is Strawberries, frozen, unsweetened which contains 24.31 mg in 1 cup, thawed (or 221 g).
-The precentage of the recommended daily value for this serving is 6 %.
+The percentage of the recommended daily value for this serving is 6 %.
 For this serving the Calories content is 77.35 kcal, the Protein content is 0.95 g, the Fat content is 0.24 g and the Carbohydrate content is 20.18 g.

 Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing magnesium which can be scaled for different servings and quantities.
-We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods high in magnesium.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods rich in magnesium.